RichdHall30/Class-Assignments/README.md

 # Assignment3-Hall.cpp
 This program allows the user to enter a series of numbers and returns the sum of all the even numbers along with the sum of all the odd numbers after the user enters the escape value of 0.
 Written for CS 205 at Limestone College

+# Program_1_Pick_A_Card.java
+This program randomly generates a number that corresponds to a card from a standard deck of 52 playing cards and displays that card to the user.
+Written for ITSC 1212 at UNC Charlotte